Shimadakunn/Cellular_consensus/README.md

 Watts-Strogatz Topology and Cellular Consensus
 ========

-Implementation of Watts and Strogatz&#39;s algorithm for network rewiring and Cellular Automata Consensus algorithm
+Implementation of Watts and Strogatz&#39;s algorithm for network rewiring and Cellular Automata Consensus algorithm.

 The binary is built by typing "make".